Rainforest hunter-gatherer small body size:

 Mosquito population structure and connectivity:

 As part of my work on mosquitoes (genus Anopheles), I use population genomic-scale approaches to understand human-vector interactions.
 My main project investigates natural and human-assisted gene flow between islands on Lake Victoria in Uganda, which are similar to potential pilot sites for vector control initiatives involving genetically modified mosquitoes.
-I have identified loci—such as those that confer insecticide resistance or influence sensory perception—which are restricted to certain island populations and resistant to the homogenizing effects of gene flow, possibly indicative of local adaptation.
+I have identified loci—such as those that confer insecticide resistance or influence sensory perception—which are restricted to certain island populations and resistant to the homogenizing effects of gene flow, possibly indicative of local adaptation (Lukindu et al 2018; Parasites and Vectors; Wiltshire et al 2018; Malaria Journal).
 I also am leading a study of the ecological and anthropogenic influences on mosquito population structure in West Africa and their interaction with a major chromosomal inversion with known association to ecology, in particular aridity tolerance.
 Ultimately, this mosquito research will greatly increase our knowledge of the interaction between mosquitoes, malaria, and humans, and inform effective eradication strategies.

 Collaborators include: Nora Besansky, Michael Fontaine, Jonathan Kayondo, Rachel Wiltshire, and Martin Lukindu.